Bayda and Baniyas massacres

-The Bayda and Baniyas massacres were two widely reported massacres that occurred in May 2013 in the village of Bayda and the city of Baniyas, in Tartus Governorate, Syria, where Syrian Army troops, supported by paramilitaries, killed civilians in the predominantly Sunni locales.
+The Bayda and Baniyas massacres were two massacres that occurred in May 2013 in the village of Bayda and the city of Baniyas, in Tartus Governorate, Syria, where Ba'athist Syrian Army troops, supported by Assadist paramilitaries, killed civilians in the predominantly Sunni locales.
 The killings were supposedly in retaliation for an earlier rebel attack near the town that left at least half a dozen soldiers dead.

 There were reports of whole families being killed in the two massacres 2–3 May, and thousands were attempting to flee the area.
 At least 100 people were killed, while others say that number exceeds 400.
 Human Rights Watch put the number of dead at 248 in mass summary executions.
-According to a UN report, between 300 and 450 people were killed (150-250 respectively 150–200).
+According to a UN report released in 2013, between 300 and 450 people were killed (150-250 respectively 150–200).
 Survivors have testified that it was regular troops, backed by the paramilitary National Defence Force (NDF), that entered the village and began "a murderous attack: burning, looting and killing".

 Events

 Soldiers killed

-Early on 2 May 2013, rebels fought with government troops near Bayda.
-Activists said a bus carrying pro-government militants, known as Shabiha, was attacked, killing seven and wounding 20–30.
-Syrian forces and Shabiha militiamen from the surrounding area returned in the afternoon and stormed the village.
+Early on 2 May 2013, rebels fought with Ba'athist Syrian troops near Bayda.
+Activists said a bus carrying Assadist militants, known as Shabiha, was attacked, killing seven and wounding 20–30.
+Ba'athist Syrian Army forces and Shabiha militiamen from the surrounding area returned in the afternoon and stormed the village.